Stack Data Structure

 Pop an element from the Stack

-This operation allows us to remove the element present at the top of stack.
-The animation below depicts popping out all the elements present in a stack.
+This operation allows us to remove element present at the top of stack.
+The animation below depicts popping out all the elements present in a stack one by one.

 Access the element present at the top of Stack